chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 Single-county
 #############

 Single-county models emulate the point of view of a county's property appraiser.
-They are run for each county independently, based on sales data from that county only.
+They are run for each county, based on sales data from that county only.

-:Identifier: 5-digit county FIPS code (:any:`fips`)
+:Identifier: ``county`` or 5-digit county FIPS code (:any:`fips`)

 :Example: ``06037`` is Los Angeles county, California